Assumptions Behind the Assumptions in the War on Terror: 'Event-Specific Catastrophism', Cost-Benefit Analysis and Its Limitations

 been widely noticed, cited, and relied upon for argument by important

-journalists and policy analysts, such as journalist James Fallows.
+journalists and policy analysts, such as journalist James Fallows.62 On

 the other hand, serious academic students of cost benefit analysis would